how to find your life purpose: a method that works

 … something (un)expected?

-You just have to merge your answers and try to look for something where your chosen features are present.
-In the beginning it may not be the Holy Grail, but think about it: you have a crucial information of yourself in you hands which now you can use.
-It helped me to identify my own desires, now it’s easier to tell them apart from other people’s expectations (which I tended to misinterpret as my own).
+Now you just have to merge all your answers: read them all and try to see the whole picture.
+Where do all the answers point to?
+What are the similar features in all of them?
+Now try to look for a job or role where your chosen features are present.
+In the beginning it may not be the Holy Grail, but think about it: you have a crucial information about yourself in your hands which now you can use.
+These four questions helped me to identify my own desires, now it’s easier to tell them apart from other people’s expectations (which I tended to misinterpret as my own).

 No matter which path you choose, one thing is certain: you will have to practice a lot.
 Hard work is your best friend, so do something for your goal every day, practice whenever you can – like I’m doing it right now, writing this post.
 Now go and find your life purpose! 🙂